 Margret: The Leonardo da Vinci program is a European Commission funding program focused on the teaching and training needs of those involved in vocational education and training.
-The program is part of the European Commission’s Lifelong Learning Program 2007–2013 and aims to build a skilled and mobile workforce across Europe.
-The program’s goal is to enhance the competitiveness of the European labor market by helping European citizens to acquire new skills, knowledge and qualifications and have them recognized across borders.
-It also supports innovations and improvements in vocational education and training systems and practices.
+The program is part of the European Commission's Lifelong Learning Program 2007–2013 and aims to build a skilled and mobile workforce across Europe.
+The program's goal is to enhance the competitiveness of the European labor market by helping European citizens to acquire new skills, knowledge, and qualifications and have them recognized across borders.
+It also promotes advancements and enhancements in vocational education and training systems and practices.
 All of the projects funded by the Leonardo da Vinci program involve working with European partners.

-We also made Viking beads, which were the jewelry of their time and perhaps a status symbol–the more you had, the better off you were.
-Women wore them on their chest between oval broaches.
-We found them in graves and in cultural layers from Viking Age especially in Viking houses, where they must have been mislaid.
-For example, I found nine beads in the floor of the longhouse that I excavated last summer.
+We also made Viking beads, which were the jewelry of their time and perhaps a status symbol--the more you had, the better off you were.
+Women wore them on their chests between oval broaches.
+We found them in graves and in cultural layers from Viking Age, especially in Viking houses, where they must have been mislaid.
+For example, I found nine beads on the floor of the longhouse that I excavated last summer.

 Experimental Archeology at Thingvellir National Park